-Regular ketone testing can be helpful for people who are on low-carbohydrate or keto diets like Atkins.
+Regular ketone testing can be helpful for people who are on low-carbohydrate diets or keto diets like Atkins.
 It can tell you whether you need to make changes for effective weight loss.

 A ketone test isn’t usually part of a routine checkup.
 But you may want to consider testing if:

-Make sure to use test strips that instantly measure your ketone levels in numbers.
+Use urine test strips that instantly measure your ketone levels in numbers.

 High ketone levels can lead to some health dangers, including: